m-abdelwahab/email-agent-workshop/README.md

 - Conceptual overview: Explanations of key ideas you'll need to understand.
 - Hands-on exercises: Guided activities where you'll apply what you've learned, with helpful code snippets provided.

-## Workshop outline

-1. Set up your development environment
-2. Build an AI workflow with the Vercel AI SDK
-3. Create a Google Apps Script to forward emails to your API
-4. Test the email agent with a sample email

 ## Introduction

 If you've used AI apps like ChatGPT, Claude, Le Chat, Google Gemini, or others, you'll notice that they all offer a similar user experience where you: